 - Cardboard – scrap piece

-Here’s how to embellish pumpkins with lace
+Here's how to embellish pumpkins with decorative lace:

 Lift up the doily and generously apply Decou-Page Medium over the entire surface of the pumpkin that comes in contact with the lace doily.
+I love that the Americana Decou-Page Medium from DecoArt is water-based with a matte finish and has no bad odor.

 Use your fingers to press the lace doily into the Decou-Page Medium.

 Apply a generous coat of Decou-Page Medium over the top of the lace doily.
-Make sure to get into all of the nooks and crannies of the lace and don’t worry about the excess because it will dry clear.
+Make sure to get into all of the nooks and crannies of the lace and don't worry about the excess because it will dry clear.
+Once dry (probably overnight) unroll and position the leaves around the stem of the pumpkin.

 Here is a detail of the final result…